Sawndip/Synapse-counting/README.md

 # Synapse-counting
-> Use darknet to detect Asymmetric Synapse and Symmetric Synapse (Windows MSVS2015 and OpenCV4.1) on CPU
+> Use YOLO_v3 (darknet) to detect Asymmetric Synapse and Symmetric Synapse (Windows MSVS2015 and OpenCV4.1) on CPU

 ## Synapse dataset
 We use the Annotation tool **[Yolo_mark](https://github.com/lcylmhlcy/Yolo_mark)** to label the synapse images.